antonellopellecchia/caverndman-old/_posts/2016-06-16-another-intuitive-approach-eulers-formula.markdown

 ![Complex power of 1+ix](/images/euler/complexpower.png) {:style="text-align: center"}

-It is straightforward that as \\(n\\) rises the phase and magnitude of the result rise indefinitely, since we're stacking more and more triangles; for \\(n\to\infty\\), then, the power will go to infinity as well (I mean the magnitude *and* the phase of the complex power both go to infinity!).
+It is straightforward that as \\(n\\) rises the phase and magnitude of the result rise indefinitely, since we're stacking more and more triangles; for \\(n\to\infty\\), then, the power will go to infinity as well (in the sense that the magnitude *and* the phase of the complex power both go to infinity).
 This is definitely not helpful for us.

 Let us now complicate this a little bit by replacing \\(1+ix\\) with \\(1+\frac{ix}{n}\\): in our drawing, this means the triangle representing the complex number has the vertical cathetus \\(x/n\\) long.
 The figure will look similar too: